SIN-Chun-Hung/Medical-Data-Visualizer/README.md

 # Medical Data Visualizer

-This Demographic Data Analyzer code is one of the project of freeCodeCamp Data Analysis with Python Course.
+This Medical Data Visualizer code is one of the project of freeCodeCamp Data Analysis with Python Course.

 This project owner information: